Amazing Together: Providing the Highest Levels of Care to the Tiniest Patients.

 Our newborn care team is truly amazing together.
 It includes board-certified neonatologists, specialty-trained neonatal intensive-care nurses, neonatal nurse practitioners, charge nurses, respiratory practitioners, social workers, case manager/discharge planner, developmental specialists, lactation specialists and support staff.
 They all work together, 24/7 as a highly focused team, dedicated to tiny patients and their families.

 The NICU uses specialty infant beds designed for the safe monitoring and stable environment that high-risk infants need.
-To ensure safe medication administration, Sunrise Children's Hospital uses the most advanced pharmacy safety measures and has a dedicated infant/pediatric pharmac staffed by trained pediatric pharmacists.
+To ensure safe medication administration, Sunrise Children's Hospital uses the most advanced pharmacy safety measures and has a dedicated infant/pediatric pharmacy staffed by trained pediatric pharmacists.
 The teams in the NICU include experts who place specialized IV lines and respond to high-risk newborn deliveries.
 All these measures ensure the highest levels of care for the most fragile infants.

 Treatment and care is state-of-the-art and includes: nitric oxide, high-frequency ventilation, latest methods for surgical and non-surgical treatment for cardiac, neurosurgical and GI conditions.